Loading...

 • You must take the course for a grade.
 You cannot take a course Pass/Fail.

-• Grades are not factored into your Duke GPA and do not appear on your Duke transcript, but you still have to take the course for a grade.
+• Although you must take the course for a grade, grades are not factored into your Duke GPA and do not appear on your Duke transcript.

 Transfer no credit:

-If you earn below a C-, your course grade will be recorded on your Duke transcript as TNC (transfer no credit).
+If you earn below a C- or fail to take a full course load, your course grade will be recorded on your Duke transcript as TNC (transfer no credit).
 TNC courses will not be factored into your GPA.

 Provided you earn the appropriate grade, transfer courses approved by academic departments at Duke: